friguzzi/cplint/docs/index.rst

 ==================
 :code:`cplint` answers queries using the module :code:`pita` or :code:`mcintyre`.
 The first performs the program transformation technique of :cite:`RigSwi10-ICLP10-IC`.
-Differently from that work, techniques alternative to tabling and answer subsumption are used.
 The latter performs approximate inference by sampling using a different program transformation technique and is described in :cite:`Rig13-FI-IJ`.
 Only :code:`mcintyre` is able to handle continuous random variables.